Additional application requirements for specific Master of Music programs:

 Perform at least three compositions, each representing different periods (one contrapuntal work and at least one sonata movement); and minor scales and arpeggios.

-Choose two complete instrumental works, four songs, and one aria from the Collaborative Piano audition repertoire list.
+Applicants should prepare ALL of the selections on the collaborative piano audition repertoire list.
 In addition, applicants should prepare one solo work from memory and may also be asked to sight read as part of the audition.
 International applicants may submit a DVD recording of equivalent repertoire in lieu of a live audition (please contact Dr. Anne Kissel for details).

 Perform five selections, including one opera or oratorio aria, in a minimum of four languages and representing a variety of styles and periods.
 Recital Track (MM-Music Education) – perform four selections in a minimum of three languages.